Shayanshakeel2010/Menu-App/README.md

 1. Download or clone this repository.
 2. Open the project folder.
-3. Double-click the `index.html` file or open it in your favorite web browser.
+3. Open the `index.html` file in your web browser.

 ## 📂 Project Purpose

-This project helps beginners understand how to:
+This project helps beginners learn how to:

+* Create lists using HTML.
-* Build web pages using HTML.
+* Style web pages using CSS.
-* Style elements with CSS.
+* Add animations with CSS.
-* Create attractive animations using CSS.
+* Build attractive and responsive webpages.

-* Improve the appearance of a webpage with simple design techniques.
+## 🔗 Local Project Link

+`file:///E:/Course/Projects/Html%20and%20Css/Restaurant/index.html`

 ## 👨‍💻 Author